johnny-bm/areeba-pricing-simulator/docs/deployment/ENVIRONMENT_SETUP.md

 ## Overview

-This guide covers setting up development, staging, and production environments for the Areeba Pricing Simulator.
+This guide covers setting up development, staging, and production environments for the areeba Pricing Simulator.

 ## Development Environment